No more man-days lost in Bengal due to strikes: Mamata tells industry tycoons | Business

 Banerjee, while concluding her speech at the summit, said, “Through the governor I want (to) tell, if you don’t mind, Governor sir (that you speak) on behalf of all industrialists as they cannot open their mouth.
 We want all help from the central government.
 (In the next) Governor's conference please raise it.
 Please see industrialists are not disturbed through some agencies.”
 The governor who inaugurated the summit earlier said the state has enormous potential for growth and called Banerjee’s leadership “mature”, in a departure from his usual, strident criticism.

+The opposition BJP, meanwhile, attacked Banerjee for her criticism of income tax raids on industrialists.

+Leader of the Opposition Suvendu Adhikari told newspersons “industrialists are not above the law.
+If they are involved in wrongdoing, action will be taken against them”.

-Among recent cases, the Income Tax department had raided an auto major, a charter airline and a realtor, while a multinational chain marketing firm recently had its assets attached by the enforcement directorate.
+Among recent cases, the Income Tax Department had raided an auto major, a charter airline and a realtor, while a multinational chain marketing firm recently had its assets attached by the enforcement directorate.
 Income tax and enforcement directorate which looks into violations of money laundering laws are under the Union Government.
+PTI TEAM JRC JRC

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)